Beauty is Not Pain! (Folliculitis; cause, treatment, preventive care)

 Silicones: Effect the strength and appearance of your hair, causing a weighty feel, dryness and is hard to remove buildup, also blocks hair follicles which can lead to hair loss.

 Phthalates (tha-layts): chemicals that make plastic soft.
-(Phthalates are highly hazardous.)
+(Phthalates are highly hazardous especially to hormones and reproductive health.)

 Formaldehyde: a colorless pungent gas in solution made by oxidizing methanal.
 The fumes caused by reacted formaldehyde causes major respiratory problems.

 The ingredients I listed above can be hazardous to your overall health, not just your hair.
 Reading the labels of the products you use is very important to assure you know what's being used to formulate those products.
 This is the primary reason why I stand firmly behind the product I consistently recommend to you.
 The founder and CEO took the time to study the ingredients to assure we have a long-term healthy hair journey.
-Peculiar Roots, made for us, by us.
-Next week I will discuss in more detail the hazards of using and overusing ingredients and chemicals and the long-term effects they can have on your health.
-Until next time, have a healthy Hair/Loc Journey.
+Made for Locs products are made for us, by us.

 Pammie

-Recommended Peculiar Roots products from today's Blog are:
+Recommended Made for Locs products from today's Blog are:

 -ACV Shampoo